williamnagels/cpptraining/slides/3_reference_semantics.md

 }
 ```
 ---
-## Forwarding constructor and specialization
+## Overloading a forwarding constructor
 ```cpp
 struct A
 {